Cinder Sniffers is a model railroad club located in the greater Cincinnati area.

 See our “SCHEDULE” page for run days.

-The track is open to the live steam community and invited guests.
+The track is open to the model railroad community and invited guests.

 HISTORY OF THE CINCINNATI CINDER SNIFFERS